What Do Greenlanders Think Of Trump's Interest In Buying Greenland?

 After the missionaries started to arrive, Greenlanders began to settle in towns and give up the nomadic life.
 Danish and Greenlandic people have intermarried over generations — many people who identify as indigenous Greenlandic people have Danish names; many also have blue eyes.
 Around 95% of Greenlanders are Protestant, although many people also practice spiritual rituals that predate the Nordic missionaries.

 "In spite of colonization, we kept our language and many of our traditions," Olsvig says.
-School instruction is in Kalaallisut or Greenlandic, there's a national Greenlandic radio station and newspapers written in Greenlandic as well as Danish.
+School instruction is in Kalaallisut or Greenlandic, there's a national Greenlandic radio station, and newspapers are written in Greenlandic as well as Danish.
 There's even a Greenlandic translation of Harry Potter.
-Olsvig does say some cultural traditions, like throat singing and drum dancing that have endured among the Inuit in Canada and Alaska, were lost for a long time in Greenland, though they are starting to make a comeback.
+Olsvig does say some cultural traditions, like throat singing and drum dancing, which have endured among the Inuit in Canada and Alaska, were lost for a long time in Greenland, though they are starting to make a comeback.

 So what is life like in Greenland now?
-Montgomery-Andersen's mother is American, and he spent his sophomore year of high school in Austin, Texas, so he's had plenty of experience explaining what life is like in Greenland to clueless Americans.
+Montgomery-Andersen's mother is American, and he spent his sophomore year of high school in Austin, Texas, so he's had plenty of experience explaining to clueless Americans what life is like in Greenland.
 "I tricked people a lot," he laughs.
-"I would say 'Sure, we have polar bears and seals as pets,'" or "'Yes, we live in igloos!'"
-(In fact, Greenlanders live in houses and apartments.)
+"I would say 'Sure, we have polar bears and seals as pets,' " or "'Yes, we live in igloos!' " (In fact, Greenlanders live in houses and apartments.)

 Greenlanders interviewed for this story credit the Scandinavian relationship for their democratic system of government and the provision of free education and free health care.
-High speed internet is available, Montgomery-Andersen says, even in a tiny, isolated town of 300 people that he visited.
+High-speed Internet is available, Montgomery-Andersen says, even in a tiny, isolated town of 300 people that he visited.

 There are challenges to living in a country that is so huge and covered in so much ice.
-The only inhabitable parts are out on the edges, mostly in the south, furthest from the arctic circle.
+The only inhabitable parts are out on the edges, mostly in the south, furthest from the Arctic Circle.
 "Because each town is far from each other and there's so few people in each town, there's no roads or train tracks," Montgomery-Andersen says.
-"You can't take a bus from one town to another, you have to sail by boat or take an airplane, which makes each place very isolated."
+"You can't take a bus from one town to another; you have to sail by boat or take an airplane, which makes each place very isolated."

 The Greenlandic relationship with Denmark has been mostly peaceful, though not without pain and conflict.
 As NPR's Rebecca Hersher has reported, Denmark has shut down small isolated towns, moving people into bigger towns, which mental health experts say has contributed to Greenland's extremely high suicide rate.
 Olsvig also points out that Denmark would classify Greenlandic children as "legally fatherless" if they were born out of wedlock until as recently as 2014.
 "We still see the consequences of having been colonized."

-Note: A previous version of this story misspelled Prime Minister Mette Frederiksen's first name as Meete.